 Designed to cover expenses such as your 🏠 mortgage payments and bills until you are able to find another job.

 41% of employees have been made redundant or suffered long term ill health during their working life.
 Met Life 2012

-Speak to our expert independent advisers or get an instant online quote to compare the UK’s leading insurers.
+Speak to our expert independent advisers or compare quotes from the UK’s top insurance providers online.

 The policy will payout should you suffer forced redundancy.
-The payout length for unemployment cover is usually 12 or 18 months as this is the length of time most of us will have been able to find alternative employment.
+The payout length for unemployment cover is usually 12, 18 or 24 months.
+As such, they only offer short-term cover.

 The policy will begin to pay a claim after your chosen deferred period and will continue to pay you a monthly income until either you return to work or reach the maximum benefit period.